snoozeweb/snooze/doc/06_AggregateRules.md

 ![Aggregate Rules](images/web_aggregaterules.png)

-* `Name`*: Name of the snooze filter.
+* `Name`*: Name of the aggregate rule.
-* `Condition`: This rule will be triggered only if this condition is matched.
+* `Condition`: This aggregate rule will be triggered only if this condition is matched.
 Leave it blank to always match.
-* `Time Constraint`: From which date to which date this snooze filter will be active
+* `Fields`: Space separated values used to group incoming alerts.
+* `Throttle`: Number of seconds to wait before escalating the next alert matching this aggregate rule (-1 for infinite).
 * `Comment`: Description.